leangjia/blender_docs/manual/render/cycles/object_settings/object_data.rst

 Ray Visibility
 --------------

-Objects can be set to be invisible to particular ray types:
+Objects can be set to be invisible to particular ray types.
+This can be used, for example, to make an emitting mesh invisible to camera rays.
+For instancers, visibility is inherited; if the parent object is hidden for some ray types, the children will be hidden for these too.

+In terms of performance, using these options is more efficient that using a shader node setup that achieves the same effect.
+Objects invisible to a certain ray will be skipped in ray traversal already, leading to fewer rays cast and shaders executed.

 Camera
    Makes the object visible in camera rays.